dromero1/University-Dynamics-ABMS/README.md

-# Agent-based model of Pedestrian Dynamics on a University Campus
-Agent-based model of pedestrian dynamics on a university campus
+# An agent-based model of community dynamics on a university campus during a pandemic scenario